asuwargo/Recipe-Analysis/README.md

 - **Null Hypothesis:** The missingness of `'description'` does not depend on `'minutes'`.
 Any difference in means is due to random chance.
 - **Alternative Hypothesis:** The missingness of `'description'` does depend on `'minutes'`.
 - **Test Statistic:** Absolute difference in means of `'minutes'` between recipes with and without a description.
-- **Result:** The observed difference in means was 0.584 and the p-value was 0.59, which is above the 0.05 significance level.
+- **Result:** The p-value was 0.551, which is above the 0.05 significance level.
 We fail to reject the null hypothesis — the missingness of `'description'` does not depend on `'minutes'`.

 <iframe
   src="assets/missing-minutes.html"